Firstly: only individuals can go bankrupt - not companies!

 If you are a sole trader in the event of a very poor trading patch, you might think that as you cannot pay your bills then you have to go "bankrupt".
 However, this is where the IVA route comes in!
 It involves you agreeing to pay off debts over a period of time at an agreed percentage of the debt, as opposed to bankruptcy.
 However, the rules concerning bankruptcy are complex and each situation is different so you will need to take professional advice.

 If the business is a company and is viable then you may continue to trade either in administration or using a company voluntary arrangement.
 Administration means that you will lose control of the business to the insolvency practitioner whereas a company voluntary arrangement you will not.

-So what is a CVA?
+What is a CVA?
 This is where the company agrees to pay back its creditors over time, typically 3-5 years, while it continues to trade.
 The arrangement needs to be overseen by an insolvency practitioner as a supervisor.
-We have more guides on this process than any other website! so visit our page on company voluntary arrangements if you think your company is viable.
+Visit our page on company voluntary arrangements if you think your company is viable.

-If you feel that your business has no prospect of continuing then you need to take action.
+If you feel that your business has no prospect of continuing then you must take action.
 If you are worried that liquidation would have all sorts of negative implications, then take a look at our pages on what happens after liquidation for worried directors.
-You will be allowed to set up another company etc.
+You are allowed to set up another company etc.

 Download our comprehensive guide to creditors voluntary liquidation.

 When you declare bankruptcy, you are ultimately passing over all control of your assets i.e. any financial debts.
 However, there are serious impacts of doing this, despite the initial catalyst of declaring bankruptcy being to have an easy way out of financial struggles.

 How does business bankruptcy affect me, as a director?